 Amino Acids Groups, Amino Acids Non-Essential, and amino acid protein

 Amino Acids Groups, Amino Acids Non-Essential, and amino acid protein: Amino acids are also called a-amino acids because they are organic compounds that contain amino groups (NH2) and acidic groups (COOH).
 It is all substitute methane.
 All proteins are polymers of α-amino acids.
-They contain an amino (-NH2) and carboxyl (-COOH) functional groups.
+They contain amino (-NH2) and carboxyl (-COOH) functional groups.

-Carboxyl groups are classified on the basis of α, β, γ, δ based on their location. α-amino acids resemble hydrolysis of proteins.
+Carboxyl groups are classified on the basis of α, β, γ, δ based on their location. α-amino acids resemble the hydrolysis of proteins.
 Each α-amino acid has a unique name that identifies its compound or source characteristics.

 Protein plays an important role in all biological processes and the function of amino acids is to help in their manufacture.

 A large part of our cells, muscles, and tissues are made up of amino acids, that is, they serve many important physiological functions, such as giving cells their structure and also playing an important role in the transport and storage of nutrients.

 Essential amino acids: cannot be synthesized in the human body.

 Unnecessary amino acids: They can be synthesized in the human body.